ABOUT THE HOBBY SCHOOL OF PUBLIC AFFAIRS

 The Hobby School of Public Affairs is focused on putting creative, solutions-oriented public policy to work for the world through education, research, support and service.
 For us, the world is all-encompassing, local, regional, national and international, as the challenges communities face and the answers we can help deliver are universal.

-The Hobby School of Public Affairs offers a Master of Public Policy (MPP) degree, as well as several graduate dual degree programs and accelerated pathway programs (4+1 undergraduate/graduate programs).
+The Hobby School of Public Affairs offers a Master of Public Policy (MPP) degree, as well as several graduate dual degree programs and accelerated pathway programs (4+1 undergraduate/graduate programs), and Bachelor of Arts/Bachelor of Science undergraduate programs.
 The dual degrees provide enhanced interdisciplinary study, combining public policy with such areas as economics, law, social work, psychology, business and a UH Honors College option.
-Additionally, the Hobby School offers five graduate certificate programs in data analytics, energy policy, health care policy, public policy and public administration.
+Additionally, the Hobby School offers six graduate certificate programs in data analytics, energy policy, ethics, health care policy, public policy and public administration.

 The Hobby School extends its education mission by offering various summer institutes, most notably the Empirical Implications of Theoretical Models (EITM) Institute and the Inter-University Consortium for Political and Social Research (ICPSR) Summer Program in Quantitative Methods of Social Research.
 The EITM program started in 2012 with funding provided by the National Science Foundation.
 The ICPSR workshops are offered by a selective group of academic institutions across the U.S. as part of a national initiative to train social scientists in research methods.